chrisnoonan98675/site/_drafts/create-a-custom-report.markdown

 | `scriptLocation` | Location of the Python script containing the report generation logic; see [Report generation script](#report-generation-type) |
 | `reportType` | Report type that instructs the web front end how to render the report; see [HTML component](#html-component) |

-## Report generation script
+## Write the report script

 Report generation scripts are created in Python.
 Custom scripts are placed in the folder `<XLTESTVIEW_HOME>/ext/<scriptLocation>`.

 A report can be any data structure, as long as it can serialize to JSON.
-This includes dictionaries (hash-map), lists, string, Boolean, integers and floating point numbers.
+This includes dictionaries (hash-map), lists, string, Boolean, integers, and floating point numbers.

 The general structure of a script is: